aggieed97/Dataset-Links/README.md

 ### NFL Data from nflfastR/nflverse
 The nflfastR package scrapes nfl data from several sources, and the play-by-play data is stored in several different formats at the following link: [nflverse Data](https://github.com/nflverse/nflverse-data/).

 From there, you can click on the data you want.
-For play-by-play data, click on load_pbp tag in the table.
+For play-by-play data, click on load_pbp tag in the Automation Status Table under "Last Updated".
 You'll see a repo of all play-by-play data for the NFL from 1999-Present.
 If you wanted to access the 2022 play-by-play data with Python, you can run the following in your Jupyter Notebook.

 ```python
 pbp = pd.read_parquet('https://github.com/nflverse/nflverse-data/releases/download/pbp/play_by_play_2022.parquet', engine='auto')